appacademy/jump-start/jumpstart-files/part1/return_readings.md

   end
 ```

 In the method above, we will never invoke the `puts` method.
-You should also know that a method can only ever have **1 return value**.
+You should also know that a method can only ever have **one return value**.

 ```ruby
   def add_and_multiply(a, b)